 Wherever we conduct business, we follow the local laws and regulations as well as good Western business practices and the local customs.
 In addition to the law, our operations must follow the Group’s internal rules and guidelines.
 We respect the privacy of our personnel, and we handle personal data in line with this principle.

 Employment in our Group is based on employment contracts in accordance with the local legislation and any collective agreements.
 Nokian

 Tyres’ wages are always equal to or above the local statutory minimum wage.
 We respect our employees’ right to organize and we cooperate with the appointed representatives of trade unions.

 Through our commitment to our Code of Conduct, local legislation and external social responsibilities, we ensure equal opportunities for all of our employees and promote fair and equal treatment at each of our locations.

 Nokian Tyres’ business across the Group is guided by the ethical principles presented in the board-approved Code of Conduct, which was revised in 2018.
 The document specifies the principles for Nokian Tyres’ business, instructions for various ethical issues and a procedure for all Group personnel.
 Furthermore, the document discusses the enforcement and supervision of the rules.

 While local and international documents provide additional instructions, the Code of Conduct establishes a strong foundation and we expect all employees to follow them.
 This ensures conducting ethical business at all levels of our operations.

-An eLearning-course on all aspects of the Code of Conduct and the anti-corruption guidelines will be implemented on all personnel, including top management in 2019.
+An eLearning-course on all aspects of the Code of Conduct and the anti-corruption guidelines is implemented on all personnel, including top management.

 We follow the law in letter and spirit in every country of operation.
 Our Code of Conduct provides every employee with instructions on what to do in case they see something in our operation that may conflict with the applicable legislation.